ellisonleao/magictools/README.md

 * [Polycode](http://polycode.org) - Open-Source Framework for creating games in C++ (with Lua bindings).
 * [Cinder](http://libcinder.org) - Cinder is a community-developed, free and open source library for professional-quality creative coding in C++.
 * [Blitz3D](http://www.blitzbasic.com/Products/blitz3d.php) 3D basic-like programming language for fast 3D desktop games.
+* [Haxor](http://haxor.thelaborat.org/) - Combine the power of HaXe language and HTML5+WebGL to easily develop powerful applications that can run in any modern browser.

 Audio
 -----